 Part history, part memoir, part detective story.
 The Ratline, the author's latest work, is a story about love, intrigue and espionage under National Socialism.

-The novel tells about the notorious escape route of the Nazis, which led via the Vatican to Argentina.
+The book tells about the notorious escape route of the Nazis, which led via the Vatican to Argentina.
 Philippe Sands searches for clues and examines the life story of the Austrian SS group leader Otto Wächter.
 The author offers a unique account of the daily life of a senior Nazi and fugitive, and his wife.

 Drawing on a remarkable archive of family letters and diaries, he unveils a fascinating insight into life before and during the war, on the run, in Rome, and into the Cold War.